 Community Service Opportunities

 Students are responsible for finding the non-profit or public organization where they will volunteer for 35, 60 or 100 hours for RSSW credit.
 The resources below are useful in assisting students in identifying CPSP nonprofit and public partners for volunteer opportunities.
+Students are permitted to volunteer virtually, in-person, or a hybrid of both for RSSW credit.

 No car?
 No problem.
 Find transportation to your service site.
 Riding on the CDTA is free with your UAlbany ID.
 Or you can find a virtual opportunity to volunteer from home.